Alejogb1/job-board/blog-data/how-do-i-receive-mailgun-responses-using-laravel-mail.md

 id: "how-do-i-receive-mailgun-responses-using-laravel-mail"
 ---

-Okay, let's talk about handling Mailgun responses within a Laravel application.
+, let's talk about handling Mailgun responses within a Laravel application.
 I've spent quite a bit of time navigating the intricacies of email delivery, including the various webhooks and tracking mechanisms that services like Mailgun provide.
 Getting it configured properly in Laravel isn't always straightforward, but once you understand the underlying principles, it becomes quite manageable.

 From my own experiences, I recall building a rather complex notification system where we needed precise feedback on email delivery, opens, and clicks.
-We weren’t just shooting emails into the void; we had to understand *exactly* how each email performed.
+We weren’t just shooting emails into the void; we had to understand _exactly_ how each email performed.
 That’s where efficiently managing Mailgun's responses within the Laravel ecosystem really came to the forefront.
 The core of this is leveraging Mailgun’s webhooks and processing the incoming data effectively.

 The first thing to recognize is that Mailgun doesn’t just "respond" to a Laravel email send in a synchronous way.
-The typical `Mail::to($recipient)->send($mailable)` function call doesn't directly receive delivery details back; it primarily validates if Mailgun *accepted* the email for sending.
+The typical `Mail::to($recipient)->send($mailable)` function call doesn't directly receive delivery details back; it primarily validates if Mailgun _accepted_ the email for sending.
 The magic of delivery tracking, opens, clicks, etc., happens asynchronously via webhooks.
 Mailgun essentially sends an http post request to a specified url in your application whenever an event occurs for an email you sent.

 To handle these responses, you must expose an endpoint in your Laravel application and configure Mailgun to send webhooks to that specific url.
 Let me clarify how I typically approach this, using some illustrative code.